Russia jails ex-energy executive for spying for Moldova | DW | 29.12.2020

 The information concerned Russian electricity supplies to Ukraine,TASS added.

-"We will definitely file a complaint against the verdict, as we believe that she is not guilty," reported Russian news agency TASS citing defense lawyer Ivan Pavlov.
+"We will definitely file a complaint against the verdict, as we believe that she is not guilty," defense lawyer Ivan Pavlov said.

 The defense claim that the documents forming the basis of charges against Tsurkan were fabricated.